exasim-project/NeoFOAM/README.md

 Additionally, we provide several Cmake presets to set commmonly required flags if you compile NeoFoam in combination with Kokkos.

-    cmake --list-presets # To list existing presets cmake --preset ninja-cuda # To compile with cuda and ninja
+    cmake --list-presets # To list existing presets cmake --preset ninja-kokkos-cuda # To compile with ninja and common kokkos flags for CUDA devices